 2. Demand for Video Content is Increasing

-The preference for video content is not just limited to entertainment purposes.
-Video extends to brands.
-Studies show that 54% of consumers want to see more video content from a brand or business they support (HubSpot, 2018).
+The preference for video content is not just limited to entertainment purposes—it also extends to brands.
+A recent study shows that as many as 91% of consumers want to see more online video content from brands (Wyzowl, 2023).

 3. Video as a Powerful Marketing Tool

 Given the increase in demand for videos, it’s hardly a surprise that more and more businesses are starting to include video content as part of their digital marketing strategy.
 After all, marketing professionals must not miss out on the opportunities that video content can provide them.

 The latest video marketing statistics show that 86% of marketing professionals use video as a marketing tool (Wyzowl, 2021).

 These marketing professionals trust video's potential to grow their business.
 The majority of them (78%) say videos have directly helped to increase sales, while 86% also say that videos have increased traffic to their website.

 4. Consumers Love Seeing Videos on Social Media

 Users are seeing increasing amounts of videos across all platforms.
 Whether it’s on blogs, Instagram videos, TikTok, or YouTube, videos have become part and parcel of the online experience—especially on social media.